MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SoftoneBI.md

 ![Sales overview](media/softone-bi/softone-bi-sales-overview.png)

 [!IMPORTANT]
-If you're working with more that one Soft1/Atlantis installation, then when switching between data stores, you must clear the SoftOne BI credentials saved by Power BI Desktop.
+If you're working with more than one Soft1/Atlantis installation, then when switching between data stores, you must clear the SoftOne BI credentials saved by Power BI Desktop.